josephGZC/airbnb_revenue_analysis/README.md

 </table>

-- Based on the specific percent decrease values, nightly rates could be strategically raised by approximately 14% or more in Q2, 17% or more in Q3, and 14% or more in Q4 to recover lost revenue.
+- The percent decrease in nightly rates from 2021 to 2022 was calculated by quarter and host type.
+Notably, significant drops exceeding 10% were observed in Q2 through Q4—approximately 13% in Q2, 16–17% in Q3, and 12–14% in Q4.

 <div align="center" style="font-size:11px;">
   <table>